Static Cache FAQ

 Can I enable Static Cache for one locale only?

 Yes.
-For sub-domain and TLDs, this can be done from the Smartling UI.
-For sub-folder, it requires Advanced GDN rule customization (consult your SA).
+For sub-domain and TLDs, this can be done from the Smartling UI, simply by toggling the switch ON for a sub-domain for that locale.
+For sub-folder, it requires Advanced GDN Rule customization (consult your Solutions Architect).

 Can I enable Static Cache for certain URLs only?